mitchellbpowell/website/p/storage-prices.markdown

 It’s not nothing, but it’s well below the typical cell phone bill, cable bill, or smoking habit.
 It’s doable for a lot of people, if they wanted it.

 But let’s go even further, and consider the storage capacity of the entire human brain.
-Due to a very different architecture from computers, and which is still only beginning to be understood, there are varying estimates for the quantity of storage a brain has.
+Due to a very different architecture from computers, which is still only beginning to be understood, there are varying estimates for the quantity of storage a brain has.

 Yadin Dudai (1997) reviewed [estimates](https://www.google.com/search?sxsrf=ALeKk02_U4rxpsH5DA-8UQGyoxFDfhN5sg%3A1603577143385&source=hp&ei=N6WUX431FMPLtQar4rmQDA&q=yadin+dudai+how+big+is+human+memory&oq=yadin+dudai+how+big+is+human+memory&gs_lcp=CgZwc3ktYWIQAzIFCCEQqwIyBQghEKsCMgUIIRCrAjoLCAAQsQMQgwEQkQI6BQgAEJECOgoIABCxAxCDARBDOggIABCxAxCDAToFCAAQsQM6CwguELEDEMcBEKMCOg4ILhCxAxCDARDHARCvAToFCC4QsQM6CwguELEDEMkDEJMCOgcIABCxAxBDOgoILhDHARCvARBDOgIIADoKCC4QsQMQgwEQCjoNCC4QyQMQFBCHAhCTAjoCCC46CAguEMcBEK8BOgcIABAUEIcCOgYIABAWEB46CAgAEBYQChAeOggILhDJAxCTAjoFCAAQyQM6BQghEKABOgUIABDNAjoICCEQFhAdEB46BwghEAoQoAFQNVjzNGDtN2gAcAB4AIAB7gGIAaUdkgEHMTEuMjIuMZgBAKABAaoBB2d3cy13aXo&sclient=psy-ab&ved=0ahUKEwjN7P6vns7sAhXDZc0KHStxDsIQ4dUDCAg&uact=5) of human storage capacity expressed in bits, and pointed toward somewhere between 1 terabyte and 1 petabyte of information being stored in a given brain.
 An [estimate](https://www.salk.edu/news-release/memory-capacity-of-brain-is-10-times-more-than-previously-thought/) in 2016 suggests at least a petabyte of storage, while acknowledging “conservative” estimates of about a tenth that.
 For Amazon deep glacier storage, the cost of storing one petabyte comes to about $1,000 per month.
 This comes in at just under the US federal poverty level for a one-person household.